Sex work decriminalisation resources

 Timeline of reforms

-The Sex Work Decriminalisation Act 2022 is being implemented in two stages over a two-year period.
+The Sex Work Decriminalisation Act 2022 was implemented in two stages over a two-year period.

 Stage 1